amalfkhan/my-mothers-kitchen/README.md

 # My Mother's Kitchen

-A collection of my Mother's old and new recipes.
-(Mostly the Pakistani ones as those are stored in her head and I need documentation of them)
+A collection of my Mother's old and new recipes (mostly the Pakistani ones because they are stored in her head and I need documentation of them)

 ## Project Status